Originally published April 27, 2016.

 But the attitudes that plague the comics industry are not limited to the publishers.
 Conventions are rife with harassment, to the degree that “Cosplay is not consent.” needs to become a common mantra.
 Many conventions have implemented a zero-tolerance policy toward harassment, which is definitely a step in the right direction.
 While policies cannot erase the problem completely, they lay the groundwork for a safe and inclusive environment for fans to enjoy conventions and set clear rules that can be enforced when lines of decency are crossed.

-The rise of the Valkyries is highlighting local comic shops that are accessible, welcoming, and safe for female customers.
+The rise of the Valkyries highlighted local comic shops that are accessible, welcoming, and safe for female customers (although they too had their issues with gatekeeping and racism).
 Shops are a cornerstone of the world of comics — for good or bad — and they need to be places that welcome readers of all types and interests.
 That is not the case for many today.
 We have testimonials three arms long of women who have been turned away, scoffed at, or made to feel unsafe by comic shop employees and owners.
 While there are still issues with diverse titles penetrating the direct market, thankfully we’re seeing the number of shops that do not tolerate harassment grow.
 Where this happens, the positive aspects of comic culture can flourish — including profitability.

 Sadly, we don’t have the silver bullet to end the toxicity in comics.
 But there are a few things we do know.

 We know that exposing harassment and continuing the conversation is key.
 We heartily salute those who have been tweeting, writing blog posts, and calling out harassment in the industry — and encourage sharing those posts as much as possible.

 Publishers building safe environments for their staff and freelancers to work is key.
 We continue to honor those who have promoted diversity in the upper echelons of their companies.
 We know you’re there.
 And you can know they’re there, because we talk about their work at Comicosity A LOT.
 And we refuse to promote the work of named abusers in turn.